aesthetic-suite/framework/docs/style/ssr.md

-# SSR
+# Server-side rendering

 Aesthetic supports server-side rendering _and_ client-side hydration.
-However, it does require a bit of setup, on both ends.
+However, it does require a bit of setup on both ends.

 ## Server